CenterForOpenScience/Policies-and-Procedures/index.md

 ##Introduction

 This manual sets forth the Center for Open Science’s policies and procedures for daily operations.
 The Center for Open Science (COS) complies with the United States Federal and State of Virginia employment laws and regulations.
 This manual is subject to change to maintain compliance with these laws and regulations.
 This manual will be reviewed and updated periodically as a means of continuous improvement to the COS’s standard practices and operations.
-The COS maintains full discretion to add to, modify, or delete provisions of this manual at any time.
-The COS staff are advised to retain a bookmark to the manual to check for revisions and to stay up-to-date on COS policies.
+COS maintains full discretion to add to, modify, or delete provisions of this manual at any time.
+COS staff are advised to retain a bookmark to the manual to check for revisions and to stay up-to-date on COS policies.

-Information contact: Denise Holman, [denise@centerforopenscience.org](mailto:denise@centerforopenscience.org) r
 ##COS Office Environment

-The COS operates on the principle of openness.
-COS provides a 24/7 accessible working environment to staff.
-The COS is a highly collaborative environment and there is no assigned seating.
-Everyone operates out of the main "bullpen" area.
+COS operates on the principle of openness.
+It provides a 24/7 accessible working environment to staff.
+COS is a highly collaborative environment and there is no assigned seating.
+Everyone operates out of the main bullpen area.
+Each workstation in our offices will have everything you will need to get started excluding a laptop (do not remove keyboards, mice, or dongles from workstations when moving seats).

 While there is an emphasis on collaboration, this model also increases the need to be sensitive to noise so that all staff can be productive in the space.
 Staff are encouraged to retreat to a private office to hold meetings or to have phone and video calls.

-The COS will host a variety of community events during normal business hours, in the evenings, and on weekends.
-During these events, a host member of the COS staff will be present.
-The host staff member is responsible for ensuring responsible use of the space, properly disposing of any trash following the event, and properly closing up.
+COS will host a variety of community events during normal business hours, in the evenings, and on weekends.
+During these events, one COS staff member must be present at minimum.
+This staff member is responsible for ensuring responsible use of the space, properly disposing of any trash following the event, and properly closing up.

 The COS kitchen is a shared space for COS staff and visitors.
+Everyone is responsible for its cleanliness.
 Each Friday COS staff clean out of the fridge by either taking home their perishable items or throwing them away.
-The cleanliness of the COS kitchen and other space is the responsibility of everyone who uses it.

 ##Hiring Practices